MERLIN-QFT/MERLIN-1.6.00/README.md

 ## Features

 * Reduction of Feynman integrals to master integrals via covariant differentiation
-* Construction of reusable connections for each topology
 * Applicability to arbitrary internal mass configurations
 * Pre-built data for selected diagram families
 * Symbolic implementation in Wolfram Mathematica